adjust/ios_adobe_extension/README.md

 ### Tracking events

-Any events (action or state) tracked using `ACPCore` is tracked by Adjust if it contains the key `adj.eventToken`:
+Any event (action or state) tracked using `ACPCore` is tracked by Adjust if it contains the `adj.eventToken` key:

 ```objc
 [ACPCore trackAction:@"TestAction" data:@{@"a": @"b", @"adj.eventToken": @"abc123"}];
 [ACPCore trackState:@"TestState" data:@{@"a": @"b"}]; // will *not* be tracked by Adjust
 ```

-If it contains the keys `revenue` and `currency`, the event is tracked with this information as well.
+If the event contains the `revenue` and `currency` keys, the event is tracked with this information as well.

 ### Attribution

-In case the option to share attribution to Adobe is enabled in the extension configuration, Adjust will track an action name `Adjust Attribution Data` with the attribution information from Adjust where the keys will be prefixed with `adjust.`
+If you turn on the option to share attribution with Adobe in the extension configuration, Adjust tracks the action name `Adjust Attribution Data` with attribution information from Adjust for keys prefixed with `adjust.`